MicrosoftDocs/defender-docs/defender-business/mdb-attack-disruption.md

 - Containing a user account by disconnecting current user connections at the device level

 > [!IMPORTANT]
-> - To view information about a detected advanced attack, you must have the Security Reader, Security Administrator, or Global Administrator role assigned.
+> - To view information about a detected advanced attack, you must have an appropriate role, such as Security Reader or Security Administrator assigned.
-> - To take remediation actions, release a contained device/user, or re-enable a user account, you must have either the Security Administrator or Global Administrator role assigned.
+> - To take remediation actions, release a contained device/user, or re-enable a user account, you must have the Security Administrator role assigned.
 > - See [Security roles and permissions in Defender for Business](mdb-roles-permissions.md).

 <a name='view-details-about-an-attack-in-the-microsoft-365-defender-portal'></a>